-8. Water and Sewer Fund
+9. Water and Sewer Fund

 Due to the success of the recently completed Water/Sewer/Drainage (W/S/D) project in reducing infiltration and eliminating inappropriate flow, the cost of sewage disposal is projected to decrease by 25% in FY 14/15.
-This is in addition to the 10% reduction budgeted in FY 13/14.

 Since the completion of the W/S/D project, the tracking of monthly sewer charges has indicated a reduction in monthly charges from Miami Beach of over 30% since FY 12/13.
-With this favorable variance, consideration was being given to "return" some of the savings to the system users.
-However, when reviewing all aspects of the water and sewer fund, including operations, debt service and debt service ratio requirements, a clear conclusion is reached that the overall rate structure of the water and sewer fund needs to be reviewed.
-To illustrate this point see the next chart (Debt Service Ratio Calculation).
-It is vital to reduce costs (reduction in sewage disposal costs billed by the City of Miami Beach) and to maintain operating revenues (not prudent to reduce rates at this time) to ensure the water and sewer fund meets the required debt service ratio.
+When reviewing all aspects of the water and sewer fund, including operations, debt service and debt service ratio requirements, the overall rate structure of the water and sewer fund needs to be monitored during the 2014-15 fiscal year.
+It is vital to reduce costs (reduction in sewage disposal costs billed by the City of Miami Beach) and to maintain operating revenues to ensure the water and sewer fund meets the required debt service ratio.

-The financing of the W/S/D through Regions Bank and the State of Florida Loan Agreement requires debt service ratio requirements of 110% and 115% respectively.
-For FY 13/14, the following chart provides an analysis of the debt service ratio calculation as of the end of FY 12/13 (September 30, 2013):
+The financing of the W/S/D through Regions Bank and the State of Florida Loan Agreement requires debt service ratio requirements of 110% and 115% respectively, and it is therefore important to monitor revenues and expenditures during the fiscal year.